GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

 ### Is there a downside to lazy-loading images that are within the device viewport?

 It is safer to avoid putting `loading=lazy` on above-the-fold images, as Chrome won't preload `loading=lazy` images in the preload scanner.
+See the [Avoid lazy-loading images that are in the first visible viewport](#avoid-lazy-loading-images-that-are-in-the-first-visible-viewport) for more information.

 ### How does the `loading` attribute work with images that are in the viewport but not immediately visible (for example: behind a carousel, or hidden by CSS for certain screen sizes)?